-“Are you a boy or a man?” is not the right question because you can never be a boy or a man, you are only ever being a boy or a man.
+“Are you a boy or a man?” is not the right question because you can never become a man or a boy, you are only ever being a man or a boy.

 In any moment, you are either choosing the boy mentality of blaming others for your life situation and demanding they give you everything they’ve ever told you that you desired or you’re choosing the man mentality of taking responsibility for your current life situation and actively creating an intrinsically rewarding reality.

 It’s a choice, and your making that choice, moment by moment.

 So, the question you need to answer is: In this moment, are you choosing boy mentality or man mentality?

 And what about this moment?